We are here for you now and we will be here when it’s over

 UK Finance has been seeking urgent clarification from the government about whether home purchases should continue at the current time, particularly as physical property valuations are no longer possible.
 The government has now stated that:

-Further detailed guidance is anticipated shortly and UK Finance are seeking urgent clarification from the FCA that they see no barrier if the customer wants to go ahead.
+Further detailed guidance is anticipated shortly and UK Finance are seeking urgent clarification from the Financial Conduct Authority that they see no barrier if the customer wants to go ahead.

-In light of the current situation, we’re reviewing our product range so please contact me to discuss any new cases before you submit them.
+In light of the current situation, we’re reviewing the product range we have access to so please contact me to discuss any new cases before you submit them.

 If we are currently handling a mortgage or remortgage for you;

 We will continue with the application and will keep you informed.
 However, there are a couple of generic issues which may delay progress;

 Valuations and Survey Reports

 If your property has not been valued or surveyed as yet, this can not happen until the lock down has been lifted.

 There is a possibility that your mortgage lender will be able to do a desk-top valuation, which will allow your application to proceed.
 If this is the case we may be able to obtain a mortgage offer – we will let you know if this is possible.